 Is it difficult to wake up from hypnosis?

-There has never been a documented case of harmful results from the therapeutic use of hypnosis.
 It is easy to be brought back from a hypnotic trance; there has never been a documented case of someone unable to come out of it.

 Are there any potential risks with hypnosis?